NREL/tyche/docs/cheat-sheet.rst

   Column Name  Data Type  Description
   ============ ========== =====================================================================================================
   Investment   String     Name of the R&D investment.
 Distinct from the Scenarios.
   Category     String     Names of the R&D categories being invested in.
 Within each row, the Category must match the Tranche.
+Same as the *Tranches* dataset.
   Tranche      String     Names of the tranches within the Investment.
-Within each row, the Tranche must match the Category Notes        String     Additional user-defined information.
+Within each row, the Tranche must match the Category.
+Comes from the *Tranches* dataset.
+  Notes        String     Additional user-defined information.
 Not used by Tyche.
   ============ ================================================================================================================

+***Relationship between Designs, Parameters, Tranches and Investments*** The *Designs* dataset listed scenarios for which different input variable values were provided.
+Similar parameter values were provided for different scenario types in the *Parameters* dataset.
+The same scenarios are listed in the scenario column in the Tranches dataset.
+A tranche has one-to-one relationship with a scenario.
+For the Investment dataset, the tranches and category columns come directly from the Tranches dataset.

 Uncertainty in the Input Datasets
 ---------------------------------